+3.3 DCTF Workgroups

-- 213 3.5 DCTF Workgroups- Workgroups will be created as needed to address specific tasks or - 214 issues, and to enable the DCTF to address the management topics mandated in SB 1690 in an - 215 efficient and time sensitive manner.
-Workgroups will consist only of Members and their - Alternates (as needed and appropriate).
-In the event that an Alternate and Member are present at - the same meeting, their perspective will constitute a "single voice" in discussions.
-In such events, - Alternates will observe rather than participate and will not get an additional voice by virtue of - being present.
-The Facilitation Team will provide advice for appropriate Membership and final - Memberships will be determined by a Member's and/or Alternate's willingness and availability - 221 to volunteer.
-Workgroup Membership will not be determined by formal DCTF voting - procedures.
-Decisions for Member participation may be influenced by a Member's particular - areas of expertise relevant to a given Workgroup topic, and/or Members that express a particular - need to have input on a Workgroup's topic.
-All Workgroup meetings will be in compliance with - 225 the Bagley-Keene Open Meeting Act of 2004.
-In cases where a Workgroup will meet outside of - full DCTF meetings (and away from facilitation support), a Workgroup may select a chair to - guide his/her process and ensure the group meets roles, responsibilities and deadlines for tasks. - 228 3.6 Caucuses- During DCTF discussions, it may be desirable to convene representatives of - similar interests for candid and frank assessments of various proposals.
-Caucus conversations - 230 may occur during or apart from DCTF meetings and may include a member of the Facilitation - Team.
-All Caucus meetings will be in compliance with the Bagley-Keene Open Meeting Act of - 232 2004.
+Workgroups will be created as needed to address specific tasks or issues, and to enable the DCTF to address the management topics mandated in SB 369 in an efficient and time sensitive manner.
+Workgroups will consist only of Members and their Alternates (as needed and appropriate).
+In the event that an Alternate and Member are present at the same meeting, their perspective will constitute a "single voice" in discussions.
+In such events, Alternates will observe rather than participate and will not get an additional voice by virtue of being present.
+The Administrative Team will provide advice for appropriate Membership and final Memberships will be determined by a Member's and/or Alternate's willingness and availability to volunteer.
+Workgroup Membership will not be determined by formal DCTF voting procedures.
+Decisions for Member participation may be influenced by a Member's particular areas of expertise relevant to a given Workgroup topic, and/or Members that express a particular need to have input on a Workgroup's topic.
+All Workgroup meetings will be in compliance with the Bagley-Keene Open Meeting Act of 2004.
+In cases where a Workgroup will meet outside of full DCTF meetings (and away from facilitation support), a Workgroup may select a chair to guide his/her process and ensure the group meets roles, responsibilities and deadlines for tasks.